 Beyond its expansive playground, this lovely park offers a .5-mile unimproved trail and 1.2 miles of mixed-surface trails for jogging or walking.
 There’s also access to the Deschutes River and a beach area, both nice areas for exploring with little ones.

 Take your pick of distances: 1.25-mile, .75-mile and .25-mile loops, all unpaved and best for sturdy jogging strollers during brisk walks or runs.
 Forest and water views abound.
 Stop at the beach to explore tidal pools and have a picnic.
-Park is open Wednesday through Sunday outside of summer, and note that a day or annual Discover Pass is required to park.
+Note that the park is open Wednesday through Sunday outside of summer, and that a day or annual Discover Pass is required to park.

 My tips and tricks for running with babies and tots